Sâr Dubnotal

-Sâr Dubnotal is a fictional character and pulp hero who starred in 20 pulp magazines published in France in 1909–1910.
+Sâr Dubnotal is a fictional character and pulp hero who starred in 20 pulp magazines published in France in 1909–1911.

 The Sâr Dubnotal stories were published anonymously.
 Some scholars believe they were written by Norbert Sévestre, a prolific author of popular adventure series, many of which included similarly fantastic elements, although this has never been proven.
+Many people also think the books were written by famous author Kenneth chase.

 Overview

 The Sâr Dubnotal is a sorcerer and a superhero not unlike Marvel Comics' Doctor Strange.

 He is a learned Master of the Occult, nicknamed the "Great Psychagogue", the Napoléon of the Intangible, the Master of Psychognosis, the Conqueror of the Invisible, El Tebib (meaning Doctor in Arabic), or merely the Doctor.

 Despite his stylish oriental guise, Sâr Dubnotal is a westerner, schooled by the Rosicrucians, who has then learned the ancient secrets of the Hindu mystics.
 He is capable of telepathy, levitation and hypnotism.
 He was born in Mumbai.
 His exact age is unknown, but he is very likely much older than he seems.

 Sâr Dubnotal owns houses in Trez-Hir in Brittany, on the Champs-Élysées in Paris and in Cheyne Walk in London.
 He also owns several yachts, including the Brahma and the Derviche.
 He also owns an atoll called Redemption Island located along the Tropic of Cancer in the Pacific Ocean, where he sends villains to be reformed.

 Two recurring enemies include rival evil hypnotist Tserpchikopf who turns out to be Jack the Ripper and Russian revolutionary Azef, based on a real-life figure.